Why Rental Income Protection Matters

 Letting Agents Offering Built-In Protection

 Some letting agents now include rent protection as part of their managed services.
-These arrangements often feature a built-in rent guarantee policy or a guaranteed rent model, depending on the contract.
+These arrangements often feature a built-in rent guarantee for landlords or a guaranteed rent model, depending on the contract.
 It simplifies things for landlords, removing the need to purchase standalone cover or monitor policy conditions.

 This approach appeals to landlords who prioritise convenience and consistency over hands-on control.
 By working with agents that offer integrated protection, they effectively outsource risk management while ensuring that the property still generates income, even during periods of default or delay.